DoganA/ug4_Shaders/ReadMe.md

 Alternatively, just run the program with the *make* commands described in the following sections. **This is the recommended way to run the program.**

+Exit the program by closing the application window or pressing *escape*.

 Properties such as light position, the scene attenuation constants or the rendered object's color can be changed by modifying *src/scene_constants.h*.